JD Spicer Zeb Solicitors Banner Image

 If you accept that an offence occurred, it may be possible to mitigate any potential criminal penalties by showing that the offence was unplanned, that no threats or violence were used, that you played a limited role in the offence or that there were other factors limiting your culpability or the harm to the victim.

-Our criminal defence solicitors have the experience with these types of serious offences to ensure every detail and possible angle of defence is properly explored, giving you the strongest chance of securing the best available outcome.
+Our criminal defence solicitors have experience with kidnap and false imprisonment law and will ensure every detail and possible angle of defence is properly explored, giving you the strongest chance of securing the best available outcome.

-For a free initial consultation, urgent specialist advice, immediate representation or to speak to us confidentially about an arrest or charges related to kidnapping and/or false imprisonment, please do not hesitate to get in touch.
+If you are due to attend the police station for an interview, require immediate representation or wish to speak to us confidentially about an arrest or charges related to kidnapping and/or false imprisonment, please do not hesitate to get in touch.

 You can contact our dedicated criminal defence lawyers in London, Birmingham, and Manchester by telephone on: